clintjedwards/gofer/documentation/src/guide/installing_gofer.md

 ## From Source

 Gofer contains protobuf assets which will not get compiled if used via `go install`.
-Alternatively we can use `make` to build ourselves an impromptu version.
+To solve for this we can use `make` to build ourselves an impromptu version.

 ```bash
 git clone https://github.com/clintjedwards/gofer && cd gofer